-The Minnesota College Athletic Conference is committed to the principle that every student-athlete should have a fair opportunity to compete in athletics and learn from the value of sport.
+The Minnesota College Athletic Conference (MCAC) is committed to the principle that every student-athlete should have a fair opportunity to compete in athletics and learn from the value of sport.
 Additionally, the National Junior College Athletic Association (NJCAA) is fully committed to a fair and equitable athletic experience for student-athletes and coaches within two-year college athletic departments.

 It is the position of the Minnesota College Athletic Conference that its member schools must monitor their athletic programs to ensure that athletic offerings are equitable and meet the interests and abilities of student-athletes.

 While the Minnesota College Athletic Conference does not have the authority to provide specific interpretations or to rule on compliance issues regarding Title IX, the MCAC does believe that all concerned should take the requisite steps to ensure that the spirit and intent of gender equity, as well as legal compliance, is met by all member college athletic programs.

 To assist in the pursuit of Gender Equity and to assist with Title IX compliance, please visit the resources below.

 To suggest additional resources, offer feedback or express concerns in regards to Gender Equity and Title IX compliance, the Minnesota College Athletic Conference please contact: Peter.Watkins@anokaramsey.edu